Frequently Asked Questions

 How can I receive text messages on my website using your software?

-In order to receive messages on your website, you must have a computer running SMS Enabler, with a GSM/3G modem or phone connected to it.
+In order to receive messages on your website, you must have a computer running SMS Enabler, with a 3G/GSM modem or dongle connected to it.
 SMS Enabler must be configured to dispatch received messages via HTTP to the script running on your website.
-Each time a new message arrives to the modem/phone, the script is triggered and the message is passed to it.
+Each time a new message arrives to the modem, the script is triggered and the message is passed to it.
 In this script, you can implement any processing that you need to perform upon receipt of a message, such as inserting the message into a database.

 If I sent an SMS from 100 cell phones to SMS Enabler at the exact same time, would it be able to receive all of them?